Alex Bregman: 2016: Rookie season

-World Series and World Baseball Classic champion (2017)
+2017: World Series and World Baseball Classic champion

-At age 22, Bregman started his 2017 baseball season as the youngest member of Team USA in the World Baseball Classic (WBC), which won its first gold medal in the WBC by defeating Puerto Rico 8–0 in the final.
-He had been invited as well to play for Team Israel which finished sixth at the 2017 World Baseball Classic, as WBC rules allow all Jewish ballplayers to play for the team, and he later said that in retrospect "I probably should've" played for Team Israel "because I got [just] four at-bats" playing as a backup for Team USA.
+At the age of 22, Bregman started his 2017 baseball season as the youngest member of Team USA in the World Baseball Classic (WBC), which won its first gold medal in the WBC by defeating Puerto Rico 8–0 in the final.
+He had also been invited to play for Israel, which finished sixth at the WBC, as tournament rules allow all Jewish ballplayers to play for the team.
+He later said that he probably should have played for Israel "because I got [just] four at-bats" playing as a backup for the U.S.

 Bregman was the youngest Opening Day third baseman in team history, at 23 years and four days old.
-During the May 14, 2017, game versus New York at Yankee Stadium, Bregman hit his first major league grand slam off Masahiro Tanaka in a 10–7 Astros win.
+During the May 14, 2017, game versus New York at Yankee Stadium, Bregman hit his first major league grand slam, off Masahiro Tanaka, in the first inning of a 10–7 Astros win.
 On August 10, Bregman tied the Astros' record for extra-base hits in consecutive games at 10 games, first accomplished by outfielder Richard Hidalgo.

 For the 2017 season, Bregman batted .284/.352/.475 with 39 doubles and five triples (the latter two both ninth in the AL), 19 home runs, 88 runs, 71 RBIs, and 17 stolen bases (tied for the lead among all major league third basemen).
 His .331 batting average against left-handers was ninth in the AL. Bregman played third base primarily (132 games), and led AL third basemen in fielding percentage (.970; the fourth-highest fielding percentage by a third baseman in team history), while also playing 30 games at shortstop.
 Houston won the AL West division with a 101–61 record, thus advancing Bregman to his first career major league playoff.